agelmore/agelmore.github.io/_posts/2015-3-1-Single-copycore.md

 ~~~~

-This script took a little while.
+This script took a little while (~1 hour cpu time).
 The output was put in a file called megahit.out.
 I moved this file to a folder called cog-annotations.

 Next we use the CONCOCT script COG_table.py.
 This script requires the file `scg_cogs_min0.97_max1.03_unique_genera.txt` which contains the single-copy cog ids to use and the file `$CONCOCT/scgs/cdd_to_cog.tsv` which matches cog ids to their conserved domain database number.